SkillsFundingAgency/pds-contracts-data-api-client/README.md

 ## Build and Test

-This packages are is built using
+This packages is built using

 * Microsoft Visual Studio 2019
 * .Net Core 3.1

-To build and test locally, you can either use visual studio 2019 or VSCode or simply use dotnet CLI `dotnet build` and `dotnet test` more information in dotnet CLI can be found at <https://docs.microsoft.com/en-us/dotnet/core/tools/>.
+To build and test locally, you can either use visual studio 2019 or VSCode or simply use dotnet CLI `dotnet build` and `dotnet test` more information on dotnet CLI can be found at <https://docs.microsoft.com/en-us/dotnet/core/tools/>.

 ## Contribute